 Adults who aren’t full-time students, aren’t claimed as dependents and make contributions to certain types of retirement accounts — including Roth and traditional IRAs — may be eligible for the credit.

-For tax year 2019, you may qualify for the credit if your adjusted gross income is:
+For the 2020 tax year, you may qualify for the credit if your adjusted gross income is:

 4. You have until Tax Day to contribute